 "We don't know the natural [course] of the disease.
 All we can do is [say] that if you have a good [antibody] test, and you trust the result, and you're positive, you did have exposure," says May Chu, a clinical professor of epidemiology at the Colorado School of Public Health.
-"We do not know if [those antibodies are] protective.
-And we won't know for months to come -- until somebody else who's been infected before gets exposed to the virus again, and we see whether they get sick or not," says Chu, who is also a member of a World Health Organization expert group focused on infection control and prevention for the COVID-19 epidemic.
+"We do not know if [those is also a member of a World Health Organization expert group focused on infection control and prevention for the COVID-19 epidemic.